Spark the Electric Jester 2: Plot

 After the defeat of Freom, Fark is in the care of Doctor Armstrong.
 Wanting to learn Fark's real name, Armstrong prepares to examine his code but is abruptly kidnapped by a grey look-alike of Fark.
-Fark encounters the look-alike, E.J, at the city outskirts.
+Fark encounters the look-alike, E.J, at the outskirts of F.M City.
 E.J reveals he has hidden Armstrong somewhere and has orders from Freom to kill Fark.
 After defeating a mech under E.J's command, Fark runs into a robotic mage named Romalo.
 At his advice, Fark sets off for Technoria City in pursuit of E.J, with Romalo and a formie named Astra intending to observe him.
-Elsewhere, E.J reconvenes with a group of robotic renegades, Flint, Double, and Float, who are also working with Freom to kill Fark.
+Elsewhere, E.J reconvenes with a group of robot renegades, Flint, Double, and Float, who are also working with Freom to kill Fark.

 Fark kills Float atop an abandoned castle and arrives at Technoria City.
 There, he is disrupted by a voice named Clarity.
 Introducing themselves as an artificial intelligence Armstrong created, Clarity pleads for Fark's help in stopping Freom.
 After defeating E.J, Fark encounters Flint, Double, and Freom.
 Freom reveals that Armstrong is dead and Fark's real name is Unit-2, being the creation of Freom (Unit-1).
 Fark subsequently defeats Double and later Flint, with the latter telling Fark not to trust Clarity.

 E.J encounters Fark aboard a fleet of spaceships and denies killing Armstrong.
 E.J is then impaled by Astra, who engages Fark in battle as she suspects he plans to replace Freom.
 As Astra dies, she reveals herself to be a robot and an agent of Clarity to Romalo.
 Fark then encounters Freom inside a spacecraft, who tells him that Armstrong built Megaraph to create Clarity.
 Despite her intended purpose of protecting all life, Clarity plans to exterminate both people and robots.
 Freom intends to direct the spacecraft into the planet, causing a mass extinction that destroys Clarity and all life.
 Afterwards, he plans to rebuild the world for robots alongside Fark.
 Fark rejects Freom's offer and fights a remote body of Freom's.
 After their battle, Fark is told he is a copy of Freom's fundamental data, as Freom was incapable of transferring his own consciousness to a different body.
 Freom provokes Fark into transforming into a more powerful body at will, an ability Freom lacks, and tests him in one final fight.
 Fark then obliterates Freom's host body while Flint and Armstrong watch from the surface below.